 The only downfall I can find with steel, and it has nothing to do with its safety or hygienic properties, is that it tends to be heavy and people with joint problems, etc. might find it tiring to use them.
 Also, they obviously aren’t going to have any give so thrusting needs to be done with caution.

 njoy toys are cast in 316 grade stainless steel and made from medical grade materials.
 There is an issue I’ve been wondering about but haven’t found much information on concerning the grade of steel used to make toys.
 It’s my understanding that the only steel that can be counted on to be nickel free is medical grade.
-I would hope that all manufacturers are using nickel free steel.2 If you have a nickel allergy, you might want to take the extra step and contact the manufacturer to find out.
+I would hope that all manufacturers are using nickel free steel.[2.
+Caution should be used when buying stainless steel toys from merchants on Amazon or Ebay.
+Apparently, some of them are knockoffs and the composition of the metal is questionable.
+Also, some reviewers suspect that Pipedream’s MetalWorx toys are probably not pure, solid stainless steel.]
+If you have a nickel allergy, you might want to take the extra step and contact the manufacturer to find out.

 Glass